 JEL Codes: I10, I15, J24, J30, O12, O55

 The Educational and Fertility Effects of Sibling Deaths

 with Marc Rockmore and Willa Friedman (under review)

-An emerging literature finds that early life experiences influence adult preference.
-We apply this intuition to understand the influence of witnessing adverse pregnancy outcomes and sibling deaths as a child on subsequent adult fertility outcomes in Indonesia.
-Using panel data and a sibling fixed effect model, we identify solely based on the exogenous variation in the age of pre-existing children with the same family.
-Our findings strongly confirm the importance and persistence of early life experiences.
-This suggests that early life interventions may be important and that the efficacy of health interventions may not be visible until decades afterwards.
+An emerging literature finds that childhood exposure to adverse events determines adult outcomes and behavior.
+We extend this research to understand the influence of witnessing a sibling death as a child on subsequent educational and fertility outcomes in Indonesia.
+Using panel data and a sibling fixed effects model, we identify this relationship based on variation in the age of surviving children within the same family.
+Our findings strongly support the importance and persistence of adverse childhood experiences.
+In particular, for surviving sisters, witnessing a sibling death reduces the years of completed education and the likelihood of completing secondary schooling.
+The effect on surviving brothers is more muted.
+A potential channel for this result is that women respond by changing their fertility behavior.
+While surviving the death of a sibling has little effect on desired fertility levels, we find evidence that surviving sisters start a family about 3-4 years earlier.
+This suggests that interventions targeted at early-life outcomes may have important ripple effects and that the full impact of health interventions may not be visible until decades afterwards.

 JEL Codes: I10, J13, J16, O53

 The Long-run Effects of the Yogyakarta Earthquake on Child Health